Biswa96/WslReverse/README.md

 ## License

-This project is licensed under GNU Public License v3 or higher.
+WslReverse is licensed under the GNU General Public License v3.
-You are free to study, modify or distribute the source code.
+A full copy of the license is provided in [LICENSE](LICENSE).

     WslReverse -- Use COM interface between WSL and Lxss Manager Service Copyright (c) 2018-19 Biswapriyo Nath